Jaffe-/NESizer2/README.md

 #### LED and switch matrices

 These are both pretty standard.
-Each matrix is of size 4 x 8.
-The lower four bits of a 74HC573 latch are used to hold the selected LED row, and the upper four bits are used to hold the selected switch row.
+The LED matrix is a row scan matrix with 8 columns and 5 rows.
+The switch matrix is also a row scan matrix with 8 columns and 3 rows.
+The lower five bits of a 74HC573 latch are used to hold the selected LED row, and the upper three bits are used to hold the selected switch row.
 This latch is accessed through the data bus by selecting address 2.

 The LED column is specified by writing to a 74HC573 latch connected to the data bus and selected with address 1.
 (Note that in order to light an LED at row *x* and column *y*, a 1 must be written at bit position *y* in the column latch, while a 0 must be written to bit position *x* of the row latch.
 This is because the column latch is sourcing the current while the row latch is sinking it.)